w3f/polkadot-wiki/docs/general/polkadot-v1.md

 [Polkadot runtime v1.0.0](https://github.com/paritytech/polkadot/releases/tag/v1.0.0).
 This section focuses on Polkadot 1.0 and some philosophical digressions about network resilience and blockspace.

-Polkadot is a blockchain-based decentralized computer that brings to the multi-chain vision the following innovations:
+Polkadot is a blockchain-based decentralized computer that brings to the blockchain industry the following innovations:

 - **Rollup Chains (parachains).** These are application-specific chains connected to Polkadot.
 Polkadot is a sharded network where transactions are processed in parallel within each shard.
-Continuing the comparison of Polkadot being a decentralized computer, Polkadot has a virtual CPU with virtual cores (i.e., shards).
-Polkadot cores are the gateway for applications such as rollup chains to use Polkadot as a service.
+Continuing the comparison of Polkadot being a decentralized computer, Polkadot has a virtual CPU with virtual cores (shards).
+Polkadot cores are the gateway for rollup chains to use Polkadot as a service for shared security and interoperability (see below).

     !!!info "Rollups or Parachains?"
         Polkadot rollups used to be referred to as parachains in the past.
 This reflected the technical nature of parachains, which are blockchains running in parallel as Polkadot shards.
 However, the technological nature of parachains are akin to a rollup protocol.
 Due to the broad industry acceptance of the term "rollup", parachains are, in a way, rollup chains: fully-fledged blockchains utilizing Polkadot's rollup mechanism for security guarantees.
-A comparison between Polkadot rollups and other rollups is available [here](../learn/learn-comparisons-rollups.md#rollup-comparison-table).
+A comparison between Polkadot rollups and other rollup technologies is available [here](../learn/learn-comparisons-rollups.md#rollup-comparison-table).

+- **Execution sharding.** Polkadot introduced execution sharding on top of data sharding.
+Data sharding essentially refers to rollup data living in each shard (rollup chain), and being permanently fragmented (more on this later).
+Polkadot also introduced [the ELVES security protocol](../learn/learn-parachains-protocol.md), in which a subset of validators is assigned to each Polkadot virtual core to check incoming data from each rollup.
+Secondary checks and dispute-driven escalation effects ensure the system stays secure, and eventually, all validators will be engaged in critical situations.
+Execution sharding is at the core of Polkadot's scalability because:

+    - Not all validators always check everything
+    - Validators feature an in-core/on-chain dualism: they not only commit to the state of the blockchain but also participate in data availability as well as re-executing and checking data coming through Polkadot's virtual cores.

+    This system allows Polkadot to have many virtual cores and process data coming through those cores simultaneously, natively, and without compromising security.

 - **Shared security**.
 Any rollup chain attached to a Polkadot virtual core can benefit from Polkadot's shared security and interoperability model.
-This means the Polkadot [Nominated-Proof-of-Stake (NPoS)](../learn/learn-staking.md#nominated-proof-of-stake-npos) mechanism along with its [protocol ELVES](../learn/learn-parachains-protocol.md), can secure fully-fledged blockchains out-of-the-box without having to bootstrap security on their own.
+This means the Polkadot [Nominated-Proof-of-Stake (NPoS)](../learn/learn-staking.md#nominated-proof-of-stake-npos) mechanism along with ELVES, can secure fully-fledged blockchains out-of-the-box without having to bootstrap security on their own.

-- **Secure interoperability.** Any rollup chain chain attached to a Polkadot core (as well as Layer-two chains built on top of them) can benefit from Polkadot's native interoperability via [XCM](../learn/learn-xcm.md) and can thus communicate and exchange value and information with other Polkadot rollup chains.
+- **Secure interoperability.** Any rollup chain attached to a Polkadot core, as well as Layer-two (L2) chains built on top of them, can benefit from Polkadot's native interoperability via [XCM](../learn/learn-xcm.md) and can thus communicate and exchange value and information with other Polkadot rollup chains.
+Examples of L2 can be dApps deployed as smart contracts on Moonbeam or Astar.

 - **Resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through the on-chain [treasury](../learn/learn-polkadot-opengov-treasury.md) funds that can be accessed through [OpenGov](../learn/learn-polkadot-opengov.md) referendum.
 Those funds guarantee constant sponsorship for network upgrades, educational material, software development, events, and initiatives.

 - **Fast blockchain development.** This is achieved through the modular and flexible [Substrate, located within the Polkadot SDK](./glossary.md#substrate).
 Builders can create fully-fledged blockchains designed explicitly around their application and value proposition, while Polkadot takes care of security and interoperability.

 - **Fostering next-gen of Web3 core developers.** This is achieved through different initiatives such as [the Polkadot Blockchain Academy](https://polkadot.network/development/academy/) and [Polkadot Alpha Program](./alpha-program.md).

 ### Polkadot's Representation

-represented as a ring surrounded by multiple blockchains attached to it.
+Polkadot is represented as a ring surrounded by multiple blockchains attached to it.
 Based on Polkadot's design, if a chain's logic can compile to Wasm and adheres to the relay chain API, then it can connect to the Polkadot network as a rollup chain.

 ![polkadot-relay-chain](../assets/polkadot_relay_chain.png)